kang-theo/VSCode-LaTeX-Inkscape/Customized/README.md

 Stay tuned.

 # Misc
-## 1. Problem of snippet
+## 1. HyperSnips for math snippets

-Try to get familiar with HyperSnippets extension to solve the auto completion in non mathetical environment.
+Use "context" in HyperSnips extension to solve the auto completion in non-mathetical environment.

 > One thing to consider when writing these snippets is, ‘will these snippets collide with usual text?’
 For example, according to my dictionary, there are about 72 words in English and 2000 words in Dutch that contain  **`sr`**, which means that while I’m typing the word **`disregard`**, the **`sr`** would expand to **`^2`**, giving me **`di^2egard`**.
 >